 I found this beautiful Vintage Desk for $35 about two months ago on Craigslist.
 I thought I would be purchasing it and flipping it to re-sell…but then I got it home!
 It felt like just the right size for our living room and Lord knows I really needed a work area in our house.
 Since we don’t have an extra room or office, the piece felt small enough to not overwhelm the living room space, but felt like a nice collected piece along with all the other furniture in our living room makeover.
 So, of course I knew it was going to need a makeover, and since I had been super eager to test out some Miss Mustard Seed Milk Paint, I thought this would be the perfect piece to try it on.
-Luckily I found a little shop up in Rhinebeck, when I was visiting last weekend for the Country Living Fair, that sold Miss Mustard Seed Paint, and I instantly asked for the Typewriter black which I knew would be classic yet dramatic enough for this little desk.
+Luckily I found a little shop up in Rhinebeck, when I was visiting last weekend for the Country Living Fair, that sold painted furniture and paint for furniture including Miss Mustard Seed Paint.
+I instantly asked for the Typewriter black which I knew would be classic yet dramatic enough for this little desk.

 Here’s the Before of the Vintage Desk